-Barwon Heads is home to about 3000 permanent residents and swells in size over Summer with thousands flocking to the laid back lifestyle for outdoor activities or just plain relaxation.
-The town is less than half an hour to the centre of Geelong and a great place to explore the Bellarine Peninsula, Surf Coast and Great Ocean Road all within minutes.
+Barwon Heads is home to about 2000 permanent residents and swells to three or more times the size over the summer with thousands flocking to the laid back lifestyle for outdoor activities or just plain relaxation.
+The town is less than half an hour to the centre of Geelong and a great place to explore the Bellarine Peninsula, Surf Coast and Great Ocean road all within min

 Sports fitness and recreation

 Barwon Heads boasts a tennis, bowls, surf life saving, soccer and pony club.
-Golfers play at the Barwon Heads Golf Club on Golf Links Road, or at the course at the Thirteenth Beach Golf Links on Barwon Heads Road.
-Barwon Heads has great recreational fishing from its river to the heads and caters for all types of anglers.
+Golfers play at the Barwon Heads golf club on golf links road, or at the course of the thirteenth beach golf links on Barwon Heads road Barwon Heads has great recreational fishing from its river to the heads, it caters for all types of anglers.

-The town also has a footy team competing in the Bellarine Football League, and a cricket club which is currently competing in the Bellarine Peninsula Cricket Association.
+The town also has an australian rules football team competing in the bellarine football League, and a cricket club which currently competing in the bellarine peninsula cricket association.

 Distance from the CBD and transport